Emphasis (typography): Punctuation marks

 On websites and other Internet services, as with typewriters, rich text is not always available.
 Asterisks are sometimes used for emphasis (as in "That was *really* bad").
 Less commonly, underscores may be used, resembling underlining ("That was _really_ bad").
 Periods can be used between words (as in "That. was. really. bad.") to emphasize whole sentences, mimicking when somebody slows down their speech for impact.
 In some cases, the engine behind the text area being parsed will render the text and the asterisks in bold automatically after the text is submitted.
 Markdown is a common formalization of this concept.

 Color

 Colors are important for emphasizing.
 Important words in a text may be colored differently from others.
 For example, many dictionaries use a different color for headwords, and some religious texts color the words of deities red, commonly referred to as rubric.
 In Ethiopic script, red is used analogously to italics in Latin text.

 Post-print emphasis added by a reader is often done with highlighters which add a bright background color to usual black-on-white text.

+Syntax highlighting also makes use of text color.